 Title IX is enforced by the Department of Education's Office for Civil Rights.
+Inquiries about the application of Title IX can be made to OSU’s Title IX Coordinator, the US Department of Education’s Assistant Secretary, or both.
 For information on how to file a discrimination complaint with the Office of Civil Rights, see: How to File a Discrimination Complaint With the Office for Civil Rights.
 The following information is from that site:

 Who can file a discrimination complaint?